Is peanut butter keto?

 Is peanut butter keto gives us something to consider because of all the chemicals that food companies insist on adding to our nosh.

-My standpoint is controversial I will admit but I believe all food that has been processed should be considered toxic until proven otherwise; nowhere is this more true than with peanut butter.
+My standpoint is controversial I will admit but I believe all food that has been processed should be considered toxic until proven otherwise; nowhere is this more true than of peanut butter.

-Keto means different things to various people; in short it is low in starch but high in protein and fat; that fits peanuts to a tee.
-But once Jif, Skippy and Peter Pan get hold of them, I would not touch their products.
+Keto means different things to various people; in short it is low in starch but high in protein and fat.
+That befits peanuts to a tee.
+But once Jif, Skippy and Peter-Pan get hold of them, I would not touch their products.
 Shall we dive in and see why?
 This is not going to be a long scientific explanation; the short answer.

 Peanut butter, honey and strawberry sandwich.